 Bill Clinton’s book helped inspire David McConkey’s thoughts on income tax credits and how to take advantage of them.
 I invite you to visit us on Facebook.
 You may also ask any question you might have of me here on WordPress, over on Quora, or on Twitter.

 If you have a question which I might possibly be able to answer for you, I would be glad to help.
-I appreciate that you took the time to visit and I hope that you had a terrific Father’s Day this June.
+I appreciate that you took the time to visit.

-To visually illustrate this post, I have included a couple of shots taken myself, and in addition a stock photo intended to better illustrate some of the information, without being verbose.
+To visually illustrate this post, I have included a couple of shots taken myself, and in addition a couple of stock photos intended to better illustrate some of the information, without being verbose.
 Thank you for bearing with me.

 Not everything is working out at the moment–however, a hobby like blogging photographs in the spirit of the weekly photo challenges from WordPress is a welcome diversion.
 After a couple of false starts, the iced coffee I was drinking started to work its magic and I began thinking what I could photograph to represent myself online, on either Facebook or WordPress.